paul-pavel/secure_chat_demo/README.md

 - Mixed content: Browsers block `ws://` from HTTPS origins; we automatically use `wss://` when on HTTPS.

 ## Notes
-- This demo uses SQLite for storage.
-The DB file is created next to the project as `secure_chat.sqlite3`.
+- Storage uses two separate SQLite databases under `data/`:
+	- `data/users.sqlite3` (users and credentials)
+	- `data/chat.sqlite3` (groups, memberships, messages)
+	The folder is auto-created on startup.
+- TLS files default to `tls/cert.pem` and `tls/key.pem`.
+If missing and `--tls` is enabled, a self-signed cert is generated based on `tls_config.json`.
-- Active users are tracked by open WebSocket connections and a simple in-memory session store.
+- Active users are tracked by WebSocket connections; we also expose per-group active users and display client IPs when available.
+- Static assets are versioned each startup (UTC timestamp).
+Override with `ASSET_VERSION=...` if needed.
-- For production, use a persistent session store (Redis) and secure cookies with a fixed secret.
+- For production, use a persistent session store (e.g., Redis) and secure cookies with a fixed secret.

+## Live updates without reload
+When a user creates a new group, other clients receive a `new_group:` notification via a dedicated WebSocket and refresh the group list in-place (the current chat remains open).

 ## License
 MIT